Optimal Stopping Methodology for the Secretary Problem with Random Queries: Appendix

 which suggests that the first ratio does not depend on $\zeta_{t_1}$.
-Following similar steps we can remove all previous genie responses one-by-one and prove that
+Following similar steps we can remove all previous expert responses one-by-one and prove that

-namely, the conditional probability depends only on the most recent genie response.
-It is possible now for the numerator and the denominator to obtain more suitable expressions.
+namely, the conditional probability depends only on the most recent expert response.
+It is possible now to obtain more suitable expressions for the numerator and the denominator.
 We start with the numerator and apply similar steps as above.
 Specifically

-where for the last expression we used the second equality in \eqref{eq:lem1-1} after observing that $\{z_t=1,\cZ_{t-1},z_{t_k}=1\}$ is simply a possible combination of the elements of $\cZ_t$.
+where for the last expression we used the second equality in \eqref{eq:lem1-1} after observing that $\{z_t=1,\cZ_{t-1},z_{t_k}=1\}$ is simply $\cZ_t$ with two of its elements fixed to 1.

 For the denominator we can similarly write